Resources

 Friends of NIEHS

-The Society for Birth Defects Research and Prevention is a member of this broad coalition of organizations, representing public and environmental health, environment, children’s, women’s and medical communities, whose mission it is to support, follow and call attention to the vital work being done by the National Institute of Environmental Health Sciences (NIEHS).
+The Society for Birth Defects Research and Prevention is a member of this broad coalition of organizations, representing public and environmental health, environment, children’s, women’s and medical communities, whose mission it is to support, follow and call attention to the vital work being done by the Institute of Environmental Health Sciences (NIEHS).
 NIEHS, one of the 27 institutes and centers of the National Institutes of Health, focuses on the prevention of health problems and diseases with special emphasis on the intimate interactions between our bodies and the environments where we live, work and play over our lifetimes.

 International Clearinghouse for Birth Defects Surveillance and Research and Surveillance (ICBDSR)